Repentance in Judaism: Forsaking the sin

 The second of Rabbenu Yonah's "Principles of Repentance" is "forsaking the sin" (Hebrew: עזיבת–החטא, azivat-hachet).
 After regretting the sin (Rabbenu Yonah's first principle), the penitent must resolve never to repeat the sin.
 However, Judaism recognizes that the process of repentance varies from penitent to penitent and from sin to sin.
 For example, a non-habitual sinner often feels the sting of the sin more acutely than the habitual sinner.
 Therefore, a non-habitual sinner will have an easier time repenting, because he or she will be less likely to repeat the sinful behavior.

 The case of the habitual sinner is more complex.
 If the habitual sinner regrets his or her sin at all, that regret alone clearly does not translate into a change in behavior.
-In such a case, Rabbi Nosson Scherman recommends devising "a personal system of reward and punishment" and to avoid circumstances which may cause temptation toward the relevant sin.
-Rabbi Judah taught, "Who is the penitent whose repentance ascends until the Throne of Glory? — one who is tested and emerges guiltless" (Yoma 86b).
-Maimonides interpreted this statement to mean that the sign of a true penitent is one who commits a sin and is later given the opportunity to commit exactly the same sin, yet one chooses not to ("Laws of Repentance" 2:1).
+In such a case, Rabbi Nosson Scherman recommends devising "a personal system of reward and punishment" and avoiding circumstances that may cause temptation toward the relevant sin.
+One is shown to have fully repented if they are presented with an opportunity to perform the same sin under the same conditions, yet they manage to refrain from doing so.

-Animal sacrifice and later substitutions

-When the Temple in Jerusalem was active, a Jew was required to bring various sacrifices for certain types of sins, and to perform a version of the viduy confession ritual as part of the sacrificial ritual.
-Yet, even when the Holy Temple still stood, the mere act of bringing an offering never automatically caused God to forgive someone for their sins.
-The Tanakh (Hebrew Bible) teaches: